 Directors are expected, and will use all reasonable endeavours, to attend all Board meetings.
-If it is not possible for a director to attend in person, that director will give his or her, apologies in writing to the Chair at the earliest date possible.
+If it is not possible for a director to attend in person, that director will give their apologies in writing to the Chair at the earliest date possible.